 When Is Disney World Reopening?
 Here's What To Expect

-After closing down operations for several months, a date has finally been proposed for when Walt Disney World plans to reopen after coronavirus shutdowns.
-Although the number of coronavirus cases in Florida continue to grow, summer vacations planned at Walt Disney World in Orlando could resume soon, though the experience will likely be different than visitors are used to.
+After closing down operations for several months, a date has been set for when Walt Disney World plans to reopen following coronavirus shutdowns.
+Although the number of coronavirus cases in Florida continues to rise, operations at Walt Disney World in Orlando are set to resume soon, though the experience will likely be much different than what families are used to.

-After Disney theme parks temporarily closed in mid-March, there is now a plan in place for opening doors again.
-Disney plans to reopen Magic Kingdom and Animal Kingdom located inside of Walt Disney World on July 11, while Epcot and Hollywood Studios will follow and reopen on July 15.
-An executive from Disney submitted plans for reopening to Orange County's Economic Recovery Task Force earlier this week for approval, according to the Orlando Sentinel.
+After temporarily closing in mid-March, Disney plans to reopen Magic Kingdom and Animal Kingdom located inside of Walt Disney World on Saturday, July 11, while Epcot and Hollywood Studios will reopen on July 15.

 New rules will be enforced by a "social distance squad," a group of Disney cast members who will encourage visitors to stay safe and keep their distance from others, as People reported.
 All employees will also have their temperatures taken before work and be required to wear face masks.

 While the legendary rides, food, and attractions remain, some aspects of the parks might be absent for the time being.
 Jim McPhee, Senior Vice President of Operations told the Orange County Economic Task Force in a video obtained by Wesh News 2 in May that character meet-and-greets will be temporarily paused.
 Parades and fireworks will also be temporarily put on hold to avoid creating crowds and large groups of people in one place.
 Guests will also be encouraged to educate themselves about new protocols before they arrive and while in theme parks using the My Disney Experience app.